goerli/eips-aura-spec/EIPS/eip-aura.md

   - `f`, the number of faulty validator nodes
   - `s`, the step ID
   - `t`, the step duration in seconds
+  - `h`, the best block height
+  - `C[K]`, the chain `C` at some denoted point `K`

 ### Authority Round Description
 Time is divided into discrete steps of duration `t`, determined by:

 ![Formula 00](../assets/eip-aura/00-unix-time.png)

 At each step `s`, a _primary_ is assigned.
 Only the primary at a step may issue a block.
 It is misbehavior to produce more than one block per step or to produce a block out of turn.

-The primary for a step `s` is the node with index:
+The primary for a step `s` is the validator node with index:

 ![Formula 01](../assets/eip-aura/01-s-bmod-n.png)

 The protocol contains a chain scoring rule `SCORE(C)` for a given chain `C`.
 On each step, each honest node propagates the chain with the highest score it knows about to all other nodes.
 Honest primaries only issue blocks on top of the best chain they are aware of during their turn.

 ### Finality
 Under the assumption of a synchronous network which propagates messages within the step duration `t`, let `SIG_SET(B)` be the set of signatures from all authors in the set of blocks `B`: